peytongraf/shortcuts/README.md

 3. (Optional) Create a symbolic link to run the app from anywhere:
     ```bash
     ln -s ~/.local/share/shortcuts/shortcuts.py ~/.local/bin/shortcuts

+## Update
+- To update the Shortcuts App to the latest version:

+1. Navigate to the app's directory:
+    ```bash
+    cd ~/.local/share/shortcuts
+2. Pull the latest changes from the repository:
+    ```bash
+    git pull origin main

 ## Hyprland integration
 - To launch the Shortcuts App using a keybind in Hyprland, add the following line to your hyprland.conf file, replacing $mainMod and S with your desired modifier and key: